-In such circumstances, any related security interests would either vest automatically for the benefit of the purchasing lender (if the relevant security documentation provides for this) or would otherwise need to be released (with new security then being granted in favour of the purchasing lender).
+If no security agent or trustee has been appointed to hold collateral for all the lenders, and the collateral is held directly by the selling lender (which would typically only be the case in small bilateral credit agreements), any related security interests would either vest automatically for the benefit of the purchasing lender (if the relevant security documentation provides for this) or would otherwise need to be released (with new security then being granted in favour of the purchasing lender).
+In these circumstances, the potential for restarting hardening periods for such security should be considered by the new lender when considering the acquisition of the loan.